Nichelle Prince

-Nichelle Patrice Prince (born February 19, 1995) is a Canadian professional soccer player who plays as a forward for National Women's Soccer League club Kansas City Current and the Canada national team.
+Nichelle Patrice Prince (born February 19, 1995) is a Canadian professional soccer player who plays as a forward for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Canada national team.
+She played college soccer for the Ohio State Buckeyes and was drafted by the Houston Dash in the third round of the 2017 NWSL College Draft.
+She also played for the Kansas City Current.

 Club career

-Houston Dash

 After playing college soccer with the Ohio State Buckeyes, Prince was selected 28th overall by the Houston Dash in the 2017 NWSL College Draft.
 Prince would miss the majority of the 2019 season after tearing her meniscus at the 2019 Women's World Cup.

-Kansas City Current

 In January 2024, Prince was traded to the Kansas City Current.
 She was part of the team which won the 2025 NWSL Shield.

+On January 13, 2026, NWSL expansion team Boston Legacy FC announced that they had acquired Prince from Kansas City in exchange for $125,000 in allocation funds and $50,000 in intra-league transfer funds.

 International career

 Prince was a member of the Canada team that won a silver medal at the 2012 CONCACAF Under-17 Championship in Guatemala and a silver medal at the 2016 CONCACAF Women's Olympic Qualifying Championship.
 She and her team won an Olympic bronze medal at the 2016 Summer Olympics in Rio de Janeiro.
 On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.

 On August 6, 2021, she won the Olympic Gold Medal in the 2020 Summer Olympics with Canada.

 Prince was called up to the Canada squad for the 2022 CONCACAF W Championship, where Canada finished as runners-up.

 Prince was called up to the 23-player Canada squad for the 2023 FIFA Women's World Cup.

 Prince was called up to the Canada squad for the 2024 CONCACAF W Gold Cup, which Canada finished as semifinalists.

 Prince was called up to the Canada squad for the 2024 Summer Olympics.
 On July 31, 2024, Prince recorded her 100th cap for Canada in a 1–0 victory over Colombia during the 2024 Summer Olympics.